sensor-dream/APIVOF/guidelines/list-info/y-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Help browser for the GNOME desktop
+Short desc    : Help browser for the GNOME desktop
 URL          : https://wiki.gnome.org/Apps/Yelp
-Лицензия     : LGPLv2+ and ASL 2.0 and GPLv2+
+License      : LGPLv2+ and ASL 2.0 and GPLv2+
-Описание     : Yelp is the help browser for the GNOME desktop.
+Descript     : Yelp is the help browser for the GNOME desktop.
 It is designed
              : to help you browse all the documentation on your system in
              : one central tool, including traditional man pages, info pages and
              : documentation written in DocBook.